furiosa-ai/docs/v2024.1.0/en/_sources/index.rst

    This document is based on Furiosa SDK 2024.1.0 (alpha) version, and the features and APIs described in this document may change in the future.

+.. grid:: 3

+    .. grid-item-card:: 📢 Latest Release 2024.1.0
+      :link: /whatsnew/index
+      :link-type: doc

+      2024.1.0 is the first SDK release for RNGD.
+      This document provides an overview of the new features and changes in the latest release.
+      +++
+      :ref:`Learn more <Release2024_1_0>`

+    .. grid-item-card:: 🚀 Quick Start with Furiosa LLM
+      :link: /getting_started/furiosa_llm
+      :link-type: doc

+      Furiosa LLM is a high-performance inference engine for LLM models.
+      This document explains how to install and use Furiosa LLM.
+      +++
+      :ref:`Learn more <GettingStartedFuriosaLLM>`

+    .. grid-item-card:: 📊 Running MLPerf Benchmark
+      :link: getting_started/furiosa_mlperf
+      :link-type: doc

+      This document describes how to reproduce the MLPerf™ Inference Benchmark using the FuriosaAI Software Stack.
+      +++
+      :ref:`Learn more <GettingStartedFuriosaMLPerf>`

 Overview
 -------------------------------------------------